 - We want to be the very best we can be.
 The drive for excellence and innovation informs everything we do.

 - We will develop and grow, learning from both our mistakes and successes and sharing this with our partners.

 - We are proud to represent the North and will facilitate a step change in connectivity across the North of England by being role models for how things are done.

 Transport for the North is working to build on our region’s strengths to create a vibrant and growing economic region that retains and attracts the best talent, acts as a magnet for inward investment, and becomes one of the world’s most competitive economies.

 Investment in transport infrastructure is essential to creating a transformed, integrated Northern economy that is greater than the sum of its parts.
-This requires investment in the North’s transport networks to better connect the major urban centres and economic assets of the North to market opportunities, including talented staff, suppliers, collaborators and customers, at home and abroad.
+This requires investment in the North’s transport networks to better connect the major urban centres and economic assets of the region to market opportunities, including talented staff, suppliers, collaborators and customers, at home and abroad.

 We exist to further these economic ambitions and provide a coherent and integrated approach to strategic transport planning that supports local economic growth.
 With the support of local authorities and businesses from across the North of England, Transport for the North has developed as a strong and inclusive partnership, committed to driving forward the economy of the North through transformational investment in our transport infrastructure.

 The prize for the North is a better performing, more unified economy that could add more than £37 billion in real terms to the North’s existing output of £289 billion per year, if the vision of the North as a super-productive network of modern city regions is achieved.
 To do so will require long-term planning and investment periods, robust and stable governance, supported by funding commitment from HM Treasury and city regions.